 Conclusion and FAQs

 Windrose is not a perfect game, but its pirate survival foundation is promising.
-It is not available on console, it can be played fully solo, and the developers estimate 1.5 to 2.5 years before the full 1.0 release.
+It remains a PC-exclusive title for now, fully playable solo, with developers estimating 1.5 to 2.5 years until the full 1.0 release.